Want a look into the Master of Arts in Criminal Justice from a corrections viewpoint? Watch this short video:

-Students enrolled in Simpson’s MACJ will develop a greater understanding of the criminal and juvenile justice process, the causes and conditions that contribute to criminal behavior, the relevant issues in law enforcement, administrative challenges, the adjudication process, and the correctional system.
-Social justice, fairness, and integrity in one’s professional responses to others are integral to the overall mission of Simpson College and will be consistent themes evident in MACJ course work.
+Students enrolled in Simpson’s MACJ program will develop a greater understanding of the criminal and juvenile justice processes, the causes and conditions that contribute to criminal behavior, the relevant issues in law enforcement, the courts, and correctional processes.
+Social justice, fairness, and integrity in one’s professional responses to others are integral to the overall mission of Simpson College and are consistent themes in MACJ course work.

-- To apply criminological and criminal justice theory to concrete situations.
+1. To apply criminological and criminal justice theory to concrete situations.

-Rationale: development of effective policy requires theoretical application which enables us to deal with problematic situations constructively.
+Rationale: Development of effective policy requires theoretical application which enables us to deal with problematic situations constructively.

-- To analyze and interpret criminological and criminal justice system data.
+2. To analyze and interpret criminological and criminal justice system data.

-Rationale: good policy decisions are dependent of critical thought based on the best information available to us.
+Rationale: Good policy decisions are dependent of critical thought based on the best information available to us.

-- To formulate ethical responses to professional situations.
+3. To formulate ethical responses to professional situations.

-Rationale: ethical behavior in relationships with colleagues and the public are necessary to insure a just and fair criminal justice system.
+Rationale: Ethical behavior in relationships with colleagues and the public are necessary to insure a just and fair criminal justice system.

-Most courses in the MACJ are taught at Simpson’s Ankeny and West Des Moines campuses.
-Advanced Standing Program (ASP) undergraduates can enroll in elective graduate classes at the Indianola campus.
+If you are an undergraduate and looking to the future, please contact us about our unique Advanced Standing Program (ASP), which allows undergraduates to take several courses for dual undergraduate and graduate credit.
 The ASP is designed for exceptional undergraduates intending to complete the MACJ at Simpson.
-The program provides the opportunity for students to complete both degrees in 5 instead of 6 years.
+The program provides the opportunity for students to complete both undergraduate and graduate degrees in five instead of six years.

 Who We Are